MontanaFlossCo/Flint-Documentation/guides/shortcuts.md

 All you need to do is supply a suggested invocation phrase and add `prediction` support if you want that.
 The Action will then become visible to the user in the Siri Shortcuts section of the Settings app.
 You can also show the “Add Voice Shortcut” UI from your app to let the user create a voice shortcut there and then.

-These shortcuts will **always open your app** and Flint will dispatch them as it does [Activities](activities.md).
+These shortcuts will **always open your app** and Flint will dispatch them as it does [Activities](activities.md) — meaning you must either have a URL mapping for your action or rely on `NSUserActivity.userInfo` data to recreate your input via `ActivityCodable` support on your input type.

 To turn an `Action` that supports activities into an activity that the system can use for Siri prediction and voice shortcuts you need to:

 1. Include `.prediction` in your Action’s `activityTypes`
 2. Add a value for `suggestedInvocationPhrase` — or set this property on the activity in your Action’s `prepareActivity()` function
-3. Optional: show the Add Voice Shortcut UI by calling `addVoiceShortcut(for:presenter:)` on the action binding
+3. *Optional*: show the Add Voice Shortcut UI by calling `addVoiceShortcut(for:presenter:)` on the action binding
 4. Make sure you have support for Activities in your app delegate; namely your `application(continueActivity:...)` implementation must call `Flint.continueActivity(...)` (see [Activities](activities.md))

-(We’ll assume you have the [Activities](activities.md) feature of Flint enabled)
+We’ll also assume you have the [Activities](activities.md) feature of Flint enabled.

 Here’s an example of such an action: